-The percentage of HHV improvement hydrochar yield at different temperatures and contact times was detailed in Table 1 and Fig. 3.
-Fig. 3a shows the percentage of HHV improvement hydrochars produced at various temperatures, and Fig. 3b shows the percentage of HHV improvement hydrochars produced at different residence times [31].
+3.3.
+HHV improvement.
+The percentage of HHV improvement hydrochar yield at different temperatures and contact times were detailed in Table 1, Fig. 4 3.
+Figure 4a 3a shows the percentage of HHV improvement hydrochars produced at various temperatures, and Fig. 4b 3b shows the percentage of HHV improvement hydrochars produced at different resident residence times [31].
 The resultant percentage of HHV improvement was consistent with upgraded fuel characteristics.
-HTC@200 °C - 60 min showed the highest percentage of HHV improvement (65.9%).
-Consequently, the percentage of HHV enhancement via diverse residence times was superior to various reaction temperatures [32].
-The highest percentage of HHV improvement was HTC@60 min - 200 °C = 45.
-The percentage of HHV improvement was compatible with upgraded fuel properties [25].
-The results of HHV improvement indicated that these results were suitable for developing the fuel properties [33].
+HTC@200°C - 60 min showed the highest percentage of HHV improvement (65.9%).
+As a consequence, the percentage of HHV enhancement via diverse residence times was superior to various reaction temperatures [32].
+The highest percentage of HHV improvement was HTC@60 min - 200°C = 45.
+The results percentage of HHV improvement was compatible with upgrade fuel properties [25].
+The results of HHV improvement were indicated that these results were suitable to develop of the fuel properties [33].

 Fig. 3.
-HHV improvement of hydrochars (a) hydrochar produced at various temperatures, (b) hydrochar produced at different residence times
+HHV improvement of hydrochars (a) hydrochar produced at various temperatures, (b) hydrochar produced at different residence times.